Happy woman eating fresh vegetable salad

 Who Should Apply

-Culinary Therapeutics is an emerging field of study—with numerous career possibilities—making it a promising, impactful field for those with culinary experience passionate about using food to promote healthy lifestyles.
-Any culinary professional looking to advance their career in the performance and health-supportive arena can benefit, including*:
+Inspire your clients to improve their health, boost performance, and even manage chronic illness through delicious, properly prepared foods.
+Culinary Therapeutics is an emerging field of study—with numerous career possibilities—making it a promising, impactful field for those with culinary experience passionate about using food to promote balanced lifestyles.
+Any culinary professional looking to advance their career in the performance and health-supportive arena can benefit, including:

 • Performance food service providers—athletes, sports teams, competitive performers (e.g. dance professionals)